phzme/listings-es-index-updater/readme.md

 2. Fetch listing IDs from both sources.
 3. Compare the IDs to find discrepancies.
 4. Update Elasticsearch with any missing listings from PostgreSQL.

+## Security Note

+Ensure that your `.env` file is included in your `.gitignore` to prevent sensitive information from being committed to version control.